elbrandt/ObjToJs/README.md

 ## Example Usage

-1. Find an interesting `.obj` file on the internet and download it
+1. Find an interesting `.obj` file on the internet and download it (or craft your own)
 2. Translate it to a `.js` file using the `obj_to_js.py` script:
 ```
 $ python obj_to_js.py models/Gear1.obj sample/Gear1.js